Bear Lake Monster: History

-An 1868 article in the Deseret News announced that “The Indians have a tradition concerning a strange, serpent-like creature inhabiting the waters of Bear Lake….
-Now, it seems this water devil, as the Indians called it, has again made an appearance.
+An 1868 article in the Deseret News announced that "The Indians have a tradition concerning a strange, serpent-like creature inhabiting the waters of Bear Lake… Now, it seems this water devil, as the Indians called it, has again made an appearance.
 A number of our white settlers declare they have seen it with their own eyes.
-This Bear Lake Monster, they now call it, is causing a great deal of excitement up here” and then the author—Joseph C. Rich—went on to relate several sightings of the creature in recent times.
-The article created a stir in Salt Lake City and within a month “a news staff member… quizzed many Bear Lake people and found hardly a person who doubted it.”
+This Bear Lake Monster, they now call it, is causing a great deal of excitement up here."
+The author, Joseph C. Rich, went on to relate several sightings of the creature in recent times.
+The article created a stir in Salt Lake City, and within a month "a news staff member… quizzed many Bear Lake people and found hardly a person who doubted it."

-LDS Church leaders took an interest in the monster and when they visited the area on preaching tours, took the opportunity to speak firsthand with the residents of the region.
-They stated that they “had a conversation with brother Charles C. Rich and other brethren from Bear Lake Valley, respecting the monster which has been seen in the lake” and found that they declared that the testimony that had been given “by so many individuals, who have seen these creatures in so many places and under a variety of circumstances” that they (the locals) considered the story to be “indisputable.”
-The Deseret News continued to publish articles about the Monster—skeptically at times and defensively at others—while other local newspapers turned to attack the stories of a water devil.
-The Salt Lake Tribune even went as far as to quip that the Monster was “twin brother to the devil and cousin to Brigham [Young].”
+Leaders of Mormon church took an interest in the monster.
+When they visited the area on preaching tours, they spoke with residents of the region.
+They stated that they "had a conversation with brother Charles C. Rich and other brethren from Bear Lake Valley, respecting the monster which has been seen in the lake" and found that they declared that the testimony that had been given "by so many individuals, who have seen these creatures in so many places and under a variety of circumstances" that they (the locals) considered the story to be "indisputable".
+The Deseret News continued to publish articles about the monster—skeptically at times and defensively at others—while other local newspapers turned to attack the stories of a water devil.
+The Salt Lake Tribune even went as far as to quip that the Monster was "twin brother to the devil and cousin to Brigham".